 Inside, a shaman placed a large walnut between us and handed me a hammer.
-I smashed the walnut, and the gods outside the den went wild.
-Soon I was in the middle of a crowd, all of them jumping and cheering my talent for smashing nuts.
+I smashed the walnut and the gods outside the den went wild.
+Soon, I was in the middle of a crowd, all of them jumping and cheering my deftness for smashing nuts.

-When I was finally ushered back out into the party, I tried to tell everyone that the ritual was worth waiting for, but the line was snaking toward the dance floor, and nobody seemed to think it could be worth the hassle.
-Which seems to be a central problem for this sort of night: Create intimate individual experiences and it won’t feel like a party, but make it popular enough to feel like a party and the intimate things become a chore.
+When I was finally ushered back out into the party, I tried to tell everyone that the ritual was worth waiting for, but the queue was snaking towards the dancefloor and nobody seemed to think it could be worth the hassle.
+Which seems to be a central problem for this sort of night: create intimate individual experiences and it won’t feel like a party, but make it popular enough to feel like a party and the intimate things become a chore.

-Back at Dr. Benway’s, he’d given up dispensing sherbet and moved onto "operating" on his assistant, Sylvie.
-He shoveled white powder into her nose while fumbling around behind a curtain as she screamed in obvious displeasure.
-Before long, he popped his head up to tell us that "Sylvie has been a wonderful host" and "extracted" a pair of dripping, bloody balloons from inside her.
+Back at Dr Benway’s, he’d given up dispensing sherbet and moved onto "operating" on his assistant, Sylvie.
+He shovelled white powder into her nose while fumbling around behind a curtain as she screamed in obvious displeasure.
+Before long, he popped his head up to tell us that "Sylvie has been a wonderful host", and "extracted" a pair of dripping, bloody balloons from inside her.